nathanshearer/mvregex/readme.txt

   -p, --pretend
     Performs a dry run and prints out what files would be moved.
 No files are actually moved.
 This option will increase the verbosity level from 0 to 1.
+  -r, --recursive
+    Process files in directories recursively.
+Disabled by default.
   -v
     Increase the verbosity level by 1.
   --verbose #